afarr002/passwordGenerator/README.md

 User can select a password length between 8 - 124 characters.
 User can select any or all of UPPERCASE, lowercase, numbers, or special characters (!@#$%^&\*).

+## Tech Used

+This page was built using HTML, CSS, and JavaScript.

 ## Application Link

 The link to the deloyed site is - https://afarr002.github.io/passwordGenerator/